Be prepared for your doctor's appointment and you might make life a little easier

-Many symptoms are easy peasy and the doctor can give you the answer immediately.
+Some symptoms are easy peasy and the doctor can give you the answer immediately.
 Hair loss however, is not like that.
-Hair loss is caused by a range of different things - and your doctor is not usually lucky enough to determine the right cause just like that.
+Hair loss is often caused by a range of different things - and it's not easy (even for a doctor) to determine the right cause just like that.

 My first visit to the doctor when I started losing my hair was a not-so-good experience.
 The doctor basically told me I was overreacting, that my hair loss was not excessive and would pass with time.
 He did not see me: the worried 22-year-old girl with stress up to her ears, worried and scared that something was very wrong.
 I felt stupid leaving his office.
-And more importantly, he hadn’t done the tests I needed.
-I needed to be tested for lots of things, but was sent home as an over dramatic girl with no chill.
-I never went back.
-The next doctor did the right tests, talked to me about my life situation, gave advice, understood what I was going through and gave me the right medication.
+The next doctor was quite the opposite: took me very seriously, did the right tests, talked to me about my life situation, gave advice, understood what I was going through and gave me the right medication.

-I found out I had hypothyroidism.
+They found out I had hypothyroidism.
 Hypothyroidism needs to be followed up and medication often needs to be altered, so I went to the doctor several times.
-I moved to a new city, and by meeting new doctors, I learnt that the most important thing was to never leave that office without my questions answered.
-I had to fight for what I needed, because ultimately, it was my body and my responsibility.
-This is extremely important to keep in mind when you are seeing your doctor - be firm and don’t leave until you get an answer!
-If you are not being understood, change doctor.
-It’s as easy (and hard) as that.
+I moved to a new city, and by meeting new doctors, I learnt that the most important thing was to be prepared, and to know what worked for me.
+Sometimes, I had to be persistent to get what I knew I needed.
+For some conditions, where there are no easy answers or cures, it is important that you try to learn how your body works.
+This way you can work together with your doctor to find the best solution.

 If you are experiencing hair loss you need to see a doctor.
 Here are some tips to what you should prepare before the appointment.
-Think of it as an important presentation where you need to be well prepared.
+You might think of it as an important presentation where you need to be well prepared.

 Go back in time and set an approximate date: when did the hair loss start?